BarthV/sensu-influxdb-extension/README.md

 * `host`, `port`, `username`, `password` and `database` are pretty straight forward.
 If `use_ssl` is set to true, the connection to the influxdb server will be made using https instead of http.

 * `tags` hash is also pretty straight forward.
-Just list here in a flat-hash design as many influxdb tags you wish to be added in your measures.
+Just list here in a flat-hash design as many influxdb tags you wish to be added in your _measurements_.

 * `strip_metric` however might not be.
 This is used to "cleanup" the data sent to influxdb.
 Normally everything sent to handlers is akin to the `graphite`/`stats` style:
 ```